Updated January, 2020.

 For thousands of years, people have harvested the bounties of the sea and also cultivated its “crops."
 As global demand for fish increases, these farm-raised stocks will become more important to the food supply.
-In the United States consumers spent an estimated $86.5 billion for fishery products.
-In producing and marketing these items, the commercial-fishing industry contributed $43.6 billion in value added to the U.S. GNP; that said, the U.S. imported 5.4-billion pounds (2.5-million metric tons) product weight, valued at $18-billion (NOAA Statistical Highlights 2013).
+In the United States consumers spent an estimated $102.2 billion on fishery products.
+In producing and marketing these items, there was 633.5 million pounds of U.S. aquaculture products produced in 2016, valued at $1.45 billion; that said, the U.S. imported 5.9 billion pounds product weight, valued at $21.5 billion in 2017 (NOAA Statistical Highlights 2017).

-The United Nations reports that around 40 percent of the world's total fish supply comes from aquaculture.
-World aquaculture remains a fast-growing food-producing sector, yielding nearly 60 million metric tons with an estimated value of over $119.4 billion in 2010, or an average annual growth rate of 8.8 percent in the last three decades.
-About 600 aquatic species are raised in captivity in about 190 countries by farming systems of varying input intensities and technological sophistication (FAO 2012).
+The United Nations reports that around 47 percent of the world's total fish supply comes from aquaculture.
+World aquaculture remains a fast-growing food-producing sector, yielding nearly 80 million tonnes with an estimated value of $231.6 billion in 2016, for an average annual growth rate of 5.8 percent from 2001-2016.
+About 600 aquatic species are raised in captivity in about 190 countries by farming systems of varying input intensities and technological sophistication (FAO 2018).

 Aquaculture is a catch-all term that encompasses the subsistence, medium-scale or industrial production of commercially important finfish (such as catfish, trout, salmon, tilapia, and various marine species); reptiles (such as turtles, crocodiles and alligators); mollusks (oysters, mussels and clams) and crustaceans (lobsters, shrimp, crabs and crawfish).
 A distinction can be made between “aquaculture” and “mariculture,” or marine aquaculture.